-She recently completed a major feature documentary SHERPA, with producers Bridget Ikin (Look Both Ways, An Angel at My Table) and John Smithson (Touching the Void, 127 Hours).
-It premiered at the 2015 Sydney Film Festival as the only documentary selected for the Official Competition and has received rave reviews.
-It is currently on the international festival circuit, including Telluride, Toronto, London Film Film festivals.
+Her feature documentary SHERPA, produced by Bridget Ikin (Look Both Ways, An Angel at My Table) and John Smithson (Touching the Void, 127 Hours), premiered at the 2015 Sydney Film Festival as the only documentary selected for the Official Competition, before a successful run on the international festival circuit, including Telluride, Toronto, London Film Film festivals.
 SHERPA was a commercial and critical success, winning multiple awards including the prestigious Grierson Award for Best Documentary at the BFI London Film Festival and receiving a BAFTA nomination in 2016.
 It became the 3rd highest grossing Australian documentary in history.

 In 2010, Jen was the inaugural recipient of the David & Joan Williams Documentary Fellowship which recognizes and rewards creative ambition, intellectual rigour and innovation in documentary cinema.

 Her filmmaking career began as a participant in the popular Australian ABC filmmaking series ‘Race Around Oz’.
 Combining her business background (BA Business Hons, RMIT) with filmmaking, she became the General Manager and producer of the Inside Film (IF) Awards for IF Media.
 Subsequently, she became Managing Director of the organisation and publisher of the film industry publication, Inside Film Magazine.
 In 2003, she was awarded NSW Young Business Woman of the year in 2003.